 In short, the air that moves into the vacuum takes the dust and debris along, and exits, which leaves all of the dust and debris inside.
 This is an additional part of answering the question “how does a vacuum work?”.

-HEPA filters are especially important for those who struggle with allergies and asthma.
+Vacuum cleaners with HEPA filters are especially important for those who struggle with allergies and asthma.
 This is because you don’t want any of these particles to get into the air.
 In other words, these irritants could affect allergies, so it’s best to use a device that doesn’t release them back into the air while you’re cleaning.

 How Does the Motor Suck Air?

 This is quite a simple concept that is normally explained by a simple example—suction through a straw.
 As you suck your drink from a straw, you create vacuum inside the straw.
 Since it is a characteristic of matter that it fills in empty space, the drink tends to fill in the straw.